Bull Terrier Grooming Guide

 Bull Terriers have light shedding and require weekly brushing.
 Regular grooming sessions keep your Bull Terrier's coat healthy and help you bond with your dog.

-With a typical weight of 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the Bull Terrier for the first time or deepening your knowledge as a current owner, the breed's terrier lineage is the foundation for understanding their needs.

 Genetic Health Considerations: The Bull Terrier breed has documented susceptibility to heart disease, kidney disease, deafness.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.